-Single sign-on (SSO) is a tool that solves fundamental problems, especially in midsize and large organizations with lots of users.
+Single sign-on (SSO) is a tool that solves fundamental problems, especially in mid-size and large organizations with lots of users.

 End users do not want to have to remember too many username and password combinations.
 IT administrators do not want to have to create and manage too many different login credentials across enterprise systems.
 It is a far more manageable and secure approach to federate access and authentication through a single identity provider (IdP).

 As today’s enterprises rely on a wide range of cloud services and legacy systems, they have increasingly adopted SSO via an IdP as a best practice for IT management.
-All access and authentication essentially flows through the IdP wherever it is supported.
+All access and authentication essentially flow through the IdP wherever it is supported.
 Employees do not have to remember multiple usernames and passwords to access the tools they need to do their jobs.
-Just as importantly, IT teams prevent an administrative headache.
+Just as important, IT teams prevent an administrative headache.
 They manage a single identity per user, which makes tasks like removing access when a person leaves the organization much simpler and less prone to error.